fxcm/MarketData/README.md

 ## TickData
 Please take a look at our Tick Data Downloader [FXCM apps](https://www.fxcm.com/markets/trading-tools/trading-apps/).

-### Note:

-o	Past performance is not indicative of future results

-o	Timestamps are in UTC

-o	Data points are indicative and based on the lowest spreads available exclusively on Active Trader accounts

-o	This is for personal use and abides by our [EULA](https://www.fxcm.com/uk/forms/eula/)

-o	For more information, you may contact us: api@fxcm.com

 ## CandleData

 Historical Time Series or Candle Data sample.